First Analysis Portfolio Companies

 AI-assisted SaaS solutions for consumer packaged goods

-SmartCommerce is an AI-based data platform that centralizes and optimizes massive amounts of real-time CPG product data to create and support solutions that drive frictionless acceleration of e-commerce for CPG/FMCG manufacturers and their retailer partners.
+SmartCommerce is an AI-based data platform that centralizes and optimizes massive amounts of real-time consumer packaged goods (CPG) product data to create and support solutions that drive frictionless acceleration of e-commerce for CPG and fast-moving consumer goods manufacturers and their retailer partners.

 Educational product provider